 Missing your furry little friends at home?
 Visit them on Twitter @WCUDogTherapy..

-In light of the 2015 tragedies in Paris and Colorado, we realize that acts of massive violence are hard to understand and grasp.
+We realize that acts of massive violence are hard to understand and grasp.
 It is more widespread and you may feel afraid and traumatized just looking at the media coverage.
 The shootings may challenge your sense of safety, equilibrium, and hope for the future.
 For some, it will trigger memories and feelings that are difficult to process.
 These occurrences do elicit many different emotions, such as shock, sorrow, numbness, fear, and anger.
 You may have trouble sleeping, concentrating, and continuing with your coursework.

 Here are some tips on managing your emotions and recovering your sense of balance: